ItsDrike/itsdrike.com/content/posts/concurrency-and-parallelism.md

 threads could attempt to increase the reference count at once, this is a problem because what would actually happen would go something like this:

-> Thread 1: Read the current amount of references from memory (for example 5)
+> Thread 1: Read the current amount of references from memory (for example 5) <br>
-> Thread 2: Read the current amount of references from memory (same as above - 5)
+> Thread 2: Read the current amount of references from memory (same as above - 5) <br>
-> Thread 1: Increase this amount by 1 (we're now at 6)
+> Thread 1: Increase this amount by 1 (we're now at 6) <br>
-> Thread 2: Increase this amount by 1 (we're also at 6 in the 2nd thread)
+> Thread 2: Increase this amount by 1 (we're also at 6 in the 2nd thread) <br>
-> Thread 1: Store the increased amount back to memory (we store this increased amount of 6 back to memory)
+> Thread 1: Store the increased amount back to memory (we store this increased amount of 6 back to memory) <br>
-> Thread 2: Store the increased amount back to memory (we store the increased amount of 6 to memory?)
+> Thread 2: Store the increased amount back to memory (we store the increased amount of 6 to memory?) <br>

 [Treat sections of 2 lines as things happening concurrently]